A Year of Health, Happiness, and Feeling Like ‘Home’ Is Less of an Abstract Concept

 Putting on my full uniform (minus a cover, what civilians call a hat…not on duty, not wearing a cover) again was an experience.
 I last tossed on boots and uts [utilities] for a camping trip awhile back.
 It’s been 8 years since I wore my uniform as I would wear it for work.
 My utility bottoms felt huge; I had to look at the size tag to ensure I didn’t have my husband’s trousers.
 I was 108lbs. when I left the Marine Corps.
 I now weigh 112lbs. and there was still plenty of room for a second one of me in those trousers!
 The full experience of getting dressed “for work” again was striking.
 I measured the proper placement for my brand new chevrons on Monday–no room for error.
 Thank you to Sgt.
 Grit for getting my items to me on time.
 I ordered the chevrons, an extra gray martial arts belt–which surprisingly now has velcro on the inside–and boot bands.
 The martial arts belt ended up being unnecessary as my husband located my old one.
 No problem with an extra belt though…it will always come in handy on camping trips!

 I felt like a completely different woman again coming downstairs in my uniform.
-Avery’s never seen me dressed that way.
+My daughter has never seen me dressed that way.
 As well, I also wiped a full face of makeup off I had on specifically for the civilian photo–primer; two kinds of concealer; three different kinds of mascara; gel eyeliner; and a lip stain.
 For everyone who knows the daily me, I do not invest 45 plus minutes of doing my hair or don this much makeup in my every day life, with the exception of special occasions.
 Yesterday was about making a statement on so many levels, even if not all messages will be recognized by all audience members.
 Photographing myself as ‘flawlessly beautiful’ versus my ‘barely there make up beautiful’ was an important message for me to convey based on my feelings about society and makeup.

 I will save my discussions about the context of my photo for when it becomes available.
 Now that the nerves have (mostly) gone away, I will report I am happy I took this leap.
 I put myself out there to make my statements, all important in different ways.
 More so, I am happy to support Devin who is doing great things with the Veteran Vision Project.
 Once he gets his book is published, I am definitely purchasing a copy!!!
 I can’t wait to have his time capsule of history as a treasure in my home.